 Lightweight at a mere 17 lb., the Reddi offers a natural “Ride Right” geometry with upright positioning and a narrow q-factor.
 Simple, easy and fun the Reddi was an instant hit with our very tall 5-year-old tester in size seven clothes.
 Compared to his Specialized Hotrock 20, the Reddi is lighter, narrower and coaster brake free.
 In his opinion, it is also more responsive (“turns quicker”), faster and more fun.

 Our adventurous 5-year-old tester, who is technically too small for the bike, also enjoyed cruising around on the Reddi.
-The seat range on the Reddi is 21.25″ to 26″, making it suitable for kids with an inseam of 19″ (kids experienced in pedaling a bike can ride a bike with a minimum seat height higher than their inseam as they no longer need to stop the bike with their feet).
+The seat range on the Reddi is 21.75″ to 26″, making it suitable for kids with an inseam of 19″ (kids experienced in pedaling a bike can ride a bike with a minimum seat height higher than their inseam as they no longer need to stop the bike with their feet).
 Selecting a bike based on seat height and comparing it to your child’s inseam, instead of wheel size, guarantees you are buying the right size of bike for your child.

 Built with a Cane Creek headset, Tektro front and rear caliper brakes, and Kenda tires, the Reddi’s quality is on par with components found on higher-end adult bikes.
 The Reddi’s 4.5 gain ratio is also geared perfectly cruising up smaller hills around town as well as speeding down bike trails.